NoeBerdoz/odoo14-dev/learn_odoo.md

 ## Deactivate debug mode
 - From the menu where you activated it
 - Edit URL and add ?debug=0
-- Click on the bug in the menu bar and chodoo/odoo-bin -c instance.cfg -d dbname -u addon1 \
+- Click on the bug in the menu bar and choose *Leave developer tools*
---stop-after-initoose Leave developer tools

 # Modules
 They are found with the __manifest__.py file inside their directory.